 To ask this question, like a veto, aids in imagining what a map might be.

-Sound artists grapple within synergistic themes for Earlid’s annual Liminal Sounds: short works consider boundaries in war and pandemic data and stolen airwaves; there’s a peek at an imaginary island; the outlines of home and bodies evolve; radio tuning becomes a drawing tool; webs of circuitry interfere.
+Ten artists grapple within synergistic themes for Earlid’s annual Liminal Sounds: short sonic compositions and a radio signal envelope boundaries.
+Studies in war and pandemic data and stolen airwaves arrive to the ear in sinewy ways; there’s a peek at an imaginary island; the outlines of home and bodies evolve; radio tuning becomes a drawing tool; webs of circuitry interfere.

 Cartography is like dreaming in its alleged projections or correctives.
 So many tendrils dance and loosen their way towards solidification.
 Still, the frame, the scenes and boundaries are recast.

 Dreams arrive as a whiff.
 This one left trailing three words for the curator: rock, wave, tumbler.

 These utterances melted on the tongue’s tip and became an atlas of aesthetic meanderings.

 Though rocks can also be static, it is the see-saw oscillation of all three utterances that guides the organizing conception of What is not a map? into this ensemble.

 We have tried to pin down the unmappable and all we have is movement:

 A wobbly goblet or an acrobat? a waggle, a swing, a swish-shake? a roll, a pitch, a plunge?